sjbennett123/polarlarp/content/current_writeups/get_to_the_choppa/_index.md

       - 2 Times per Day Refit Armor
       - 2 Times per Day Cure Mortal Wounds 40
       - 1 Time per Day Poison Shield
+rumors: |
+  “Adventurers, I have had a vision, Foereaver called out to me….
+I know where a piece of it is being kept that isnt in the hand of the Bloody Fist.
+Come ask me after the Mausoleum is reopened on the second day of the market this gather… I can give you its location but i won't post it here cause the Bloody Fist might try to intercept.
+This weapon is something they fear, that is all I can say…”

+  Balor Ironleaf

+  Captain and Guildmaster of the Black Anvil Mercenary Company

 ---